hack-monk/yamlguard/README.md

 4. Add tests (we love tests!)
 5. Submit a pull request

-**Understanding the Codebase:**
+**For Contributors:**

+Getting started with the codebase is straightforward:
-- Check out [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed overview of the system design
+- **Architecture overview**: See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed overview of the system design
-- The codebase is modular—each component has a clear responsibility
+- **How to run tests**: See [TESTING.md](TESTING.md) for testing guidelines and examples
+- **Sample files and edge cases**: Check out `samples/` directory for test YAML files covering various scenarios
-- Tests are in the `tests/` directory, organized by feature
+- **Test suite**: Tests are in the `tests/` directory, organized by feature

-- Sample files for testing are in the `samples/` directory
+The codebase is modular—each component has a clear responsibility, making it easy to understand and extend.

 **What We're Looking For:**
 - Bug fixes and edge case handling